-A licensing agreement is a legal contract between two parties, known as the licensor and the licensee.
+A licensing agreement is a legally enforceable contract between a licensor and a licensee.
 The licensor owns a particular intellectual property (IP) and grants the licensee the right to use this IP under certain conditions.
 This IP can include patents, trademarks, copyrights, trade secrets, or even business processes.
-Licensing agreements are designed to protect the interests of both parties while allowing the licensee to benefit from the licensor's innovations, brand recognition, or proprietary technology.
+Licensing agreements protect the interests of both parties while allowing the licensee to benefit from the licensor's innovations, brand recognition, or proprietary technology.

 Understanding the fundamental components of a licensing agreement is crucial for both licensors and licensees.
 Here are the main elements typically found in these contracts: